trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

     * Repeat the testing process to verify that issues have been resolved or to investigate further.
 In Agile we test in iterations.
 So, don't worry about the result, it is a process: each step delivers better results compared to before.

 ### 7. Additional Tips
-  * Understand Bluetooth Protocols:
+  * Check Bluetooth Protocols:
-    * Familiarize yourself with Bluetooth protocols (Classic Bluetooth, BLE) and their respective communication patterns.
+    * Familiarize yourself with Bluetooth protocols and updates (Classic Bluetooth, BLE) and their respective communication patterns.
   * Test in Different Environments:
     * Perform testing in various environments to account for potential **interference**.
   * Stay Updated: